D3R/gulp-bundle/README.md

 The rest of the set up involves a key pair set up.

-- Key: This is the destination for the file or files.
+- __Key__: This is the destination for the file or files.
 If this is a directory files will be just copied into the directory.
 If you specify a file then files will be written to that exact file.
 When used in single file mode each entry represents a single file/
-- Value: This takes a file reference a glob or an array of files/globs.
+- __Value__: This takes a file reference a glob or an array of files/globs.
 This is where you select the source files.
 Paths starting in / are relative to the project directory and relative directories are relative to the config file.

 ### Concatenation